Fresno State Professor A. Sameh El Kharbawy was 53 years old when he died of a heart attack in his Fresno home in December 2021.

 The Public Administrator also agreed to enter talks for a settlement agreement.
 According to an Aug.
 29 joint stipulation to stay proceedings, the two sides had reached a tentative agreement and were working out the details, which would include dismissing the lawsuit.

-But Alkherbawy said his brother would have never agreed to settle the case and would have wanted it to continue, even after his death.
+But Alkherbawy said his brother would never had agreed to settle the case and would have wanted it to continue, even after his death.

-But by then the settlement had been finalized, said Hillier, the San Diego attorney who represented El Kharbawy and his estate in the matter.
+But by then the settlement had been finalized, said San Diego attorney Andrew Hillier, who represented both El Kharbawy and his estate in the matter.

 Hillier told GV Wire that although the litigation has concluded, he is still involved in the administration of the settlement agreement, which remains confidential.